How to Handle Itchy Skin During Pregnancy?

 • Jaundice: If your skin becomes yellowish, it might be another sign of cholestasis

 • A Rash: A rash may indicate a variety of conditions, but an itchy, bumpy rash on your tummy is most likely due to pruritic urticarial papules and plaques of pregnancy (PUPPP).
-It's a frequent ailment among first-time mothers and those carrying multiples, but it's harmless.
-Still, any rash should be examined to ensure safety.
+It's a common ailment among first-time mothers and those carrying multiples, but it's harmless.
+However, any rash should be examined to ensure safety.

 Post-Pregnancy Itching

-Itching after pregnancy is a frequent occurrence that may be caused by a variety of factors as your body heals after delivery and readjusts hormonally and physiologically.
-Itching after pregnancy may affect several parts of the body, including the belly, breasts, and perineum, and can vary from minor to severe.
+Itching after pregnancy is a common occurrence that may be caused by a variety of factors as your body heals after delivery and readjusts hormonally and physiologically.
+Itching after pregnancy may affect several parts of the body, including the belly, breasts, and perineum, and can range from minor to severe.

 Stretching and Healing of Skin